caronc/apprise/README.md

 To inform or tell (someone).
 To make one aware of something.
 <hr/>

-*Apprise* allows you to send a notification to *almost* all of the most popular *notification* services available to us today such as: Telegram, Discord, Slack, Twitter, etc.
+*Apprise* allows you to send a notification to *almost* all of the most popular *notification* services available to us today such as: Telegram, Discord, Slack, Amazon SNS, Gotify, etc.

 * One notification library to rule them all.
 * A common and intuitive notification syntax.